 Another implementable method is to calculate your Front Squat max from your Back Squat max.
 Also here, this relation varies from athlete to athlete, but it is a possible option to get started.
 In my experience the Front Squat max equals 85 – 90% of the Back Squat max, thus a practical example if your Back Squat max is 140 kg your Front Squat max is between 120 kg and 125 kg (119 kg and 126 kg to be accurate).
 You can now calculate the given training percentage from this calculated 1 RM.

 Again, this is not the most accurate, but it is a good indication of a starting point and doesn’t require to test, before getting started and you can easily adjust loads along the way.

 ‘Fixes’ How To Front Squat Heavy

-If you want to Front Squat heavier, there are different ways to achieve that.
+If you want to Front Squat heavy, there are different ways to achieve that.
 From a coaching perspective, there are some ‘immediate fixes’, some ‘quick fixes’, and some ‘fixes’ that take a little bit longer.

 ‘Immediate fixes’ To Front Squat Heavy

 Obviously, everyone wants the ‘immediate fix’, the magic wand you wave and all is sorted out.

 Have you seen people being in a conversation until the moment they grab the bar or in a squatting movement, they rack the bar and while walking out of the rack and adjusting they still talk until the moment they initiate the lift?
 I can imagine this is not the best preparation for a lift, to phrase it carefully.

 My recommendation, determine an area that is the area for serious business.
 If you do an Olympic Lift or variation of the Olympic Lift (Power Clean or Power Snatch), the moment you step on the platform is when you need to be ready.
-The same applies for squatting, the moment you step in the rack or better when you approach the rack is when you need to be ready.
+The same applies to squatting, the moment you step in the rack or better when you approach the rack, you need to be ready.